Vegetable Benedict with Small Batch Hollandaise Sauce

 First I melted a BUCKET of butter.
 Ok, not a bucket, but an eyebrow raising amount for sure.

 Spoiler alert for those new to hollandaise, this sauce is incredibly rich and decadent.
-It is supposedly Keto though, so if you’re following that diet, cheers, you can have this sauce.

 Next, I added about a cup of water to a small sauce pot and bring to a boil.
 In a separate heat-safe bowl, I added the egg yolks and lemon juice.